-“Can a collection agency call my neighbor” Orlando FL consumers often ask.
+“Can a collection agency call my neighbor” Florida consumers often ask.
 Many consumers complain “a collection agency called my neighbor.”

 The short answer is “no”.
 A collection agency should not call your neighbor.